-There is a doctrine, quite common in the denominational community, that is making its presence increasingly felt among the people of God.
+There is a doctrine quite common in the denominational community that is making its presence increasingly felt among the people of God.

-And so, in addition to the biblical record (as approached with correct methods of interpretation), it is alleged that there must be a direct working of the Spirit of God upon the heart of the Bible student, thus effecting an “illumination” that brings into sharper focus the meaning of the divine text.
+And so, in addition to studying the biblical record with correct methods of interpretation, it is alleged that there must be a direct working of the Spirit of God on the heart of the Bible student.
+This miraculous influence effects an “illumination” that brings the meaning of the divine text into sharper focus.

 The History of the Doctrine

 This is the idea that man is so hopelessly depraved by virtue of Adam’s fall, that the Scriptures are incomprehensible to his blighted mind.
 This dogma was popularized most prominently by the reformer, John Calvin (A.D.
 1509-1564).

 Origen (c.
 A.D.
 185-254) suggested that a child is polluted with sin “though [its] life be but the length of one day upon the earth” (Homily in Luc. xiv).
-On this account he argued that no Christian should celebrate the day of the birth (Hom. in Leviticum , viii.3).
+On this account, he argued that no Christian should celebrate the day of the birth (Hom. in Leviticum , viii.3).

-And so, due to man’s supposed “corrupted” nature, he cannot understand the Scriptures without direct divine guidance.
+And so, due to man’s supposed corrupted nature, he cannot understand the Scriptures without direct divine guidance.
 Calvin, cited Paul’s statement that “no man can say, Jesus is Lord, but in the Holy Spirit” (1 Cor.
 12:3) as proof of this dogma (see Calvin’s Institutes, II, II, 20-21).

 But this Corinthian passage merely asserts that belief in Christ’s lordship is dependent upon the revelatory mission of the Spirit.
-To suggest that it affirms that each individual must have a direct, personal enlightenment of the Spirit, is to assume more than the text states.
+To suggest that it affirms that each individual must have a direct, personal miraculous enlightenment of the Spirit is to assume more than the text states.

-Other reformers, e.g., Luther and Zwingli, taught similar ideas respecting the need for some special power of the Holy Spirit in order that one might be empowered to comprehend the Scriptures.
+Other reformers (e.g., Luther and Zwingli) taught similar ideas respecting the need for some special power of the Holy Spirit in order that one might be empowered to comprehend the Scriptures.
 This notion has filtered down to many in the modern world of sectarianism.

 Henry C. Thiessen, a Baptist writer, wrote:

-However, Zuck contended mightily for the idea that “[n]o one can fully comprehend the meaning of the Bible unless he is regenerate” (p.
-22).
+However, Zuck contended mightily for the idea that “[n]o one can fully comprehend the meaning of the Bible unless he is regenerate” (22).
 He further affirmed that even the Christian “must also depend upon the Holy Spirit” for a correct view of the Scriptures.
-He quoted H. C. G. Moule who wrote: “The blessed Spirit is not only the true Author of the written Word but also its supreme and true Expositor” (p.
-23; emp.
-WJ).
+He quoted H. C. G. Moule who wrote: “The blessed Spirit is not only the true Author of the written Word but also its supreme and true Expositor” (23; emphasis added).

 The doctrine of the “illumination of the Holy Spirit” is not defensible — either on a scriptural or logical basis.
 Consider the following points.